-Update 31-May-16: I unfortunately had another flare up this week accompanied with spasms and pain, I am using all the techniques described in this post to accelerate the healing process.
+Update 31-May-16: I, unfortunately, had another flare up this week accompanied by spasms and pain, I am using all the techniques described in this post to accelerate the healing process.
 So far the symptoms are improving.
 I am letting it settle before I start any kind of stretching or strengthening program.
-I will be posting a new post on this sometime next week, describing what I think was the main cause for this recurrence.
-In the meantime, please check out this post I just wrote about low back pain, piriformis syndrome and sciatica, and how to stay fit and active during the healing phase.

 Piriformis Syndrome – Short intro.

 Piriformis syndrome is a chronic pelvic injury, where the Piriformis muscle (deep buttock muscle) spasms and results in pain all around the hip area.
 The pain can sometimes travel down along the leg and this is due to the Piriformis muscle irritating the sciatic nerve.
 Check out this article for more information on Piriformis Syndrome if you are not quite familiar with this type of injury.

 If you have been dealing with hip pain related to unstable pelvis/SI joint, weak glute med; which are all factors contributing to the Piriformis muscle spasming, you probably have been reading all about this issue over the internet, and searching for ways to fix it..and then you probably realized that there is a ton of information out there on hip problems suggesting a quick fix.

 The Internet does a great job providing us with plenty of resources to explain almost anything we type on google search, and that is great!
 It is always great to learn about our physiology and to educate ourselves.